Only If You Run Candidates

 Donte lives by the crede “service before self.”
 His dad served in the Navy, and later in the police force alongside Donte’s mom.
 His parents’ dedication to serving their country and community inspired Donte to do the same, and he joined the Air Force in 1997.
 Donte felt a responsibility to continue to serve his country, which he did as a private citizen for many years.
-Now, Donte is doubling down on his passion for public service by running to join the Virginia House of Delegates.
-He sees a clear need for new leadership, noting that his opponent was one of the first Republicans who voted to kill five redistricting proposals with little discussion.
+This cycle, Donte doubled down on his passion for public service by running to join the Virginia House of Delegates.
+He saw, like so many others, a clear need for new leadership, noting that his opponent was one of the first Republicans who voted to kill five redistricting proposals with little discussion.

 Donte is a husband, Air Force veteran, and a small business owner in Northern Virginia.
-He lives in Centreville with his wife Dana, his two dogs Arya and Ranger, and will be welcoming his first daughter this summer.
+He lives in Centreville with his wife, daughter and their two dogs Arya and Ranger.

 Trust us, if you talked with Donte, you’d want to support him too.
-He knows his district and its issues, his commitment to public service is palpable, it’s obvious he’s going to work his butt off on this race, and he cares deeply about our democracy.
-Taking on a 14-year Republican incumbent in a gerrymandered district is no joke: Donte is up to the task.
+He knows his district and its issues, his commitment to public service is palpable, it was obvious that he was going to work his butt off on this race and we were right.
+He cares deeply about our democracy and as a result, was tireless in his campaigning.
+Taking on a 14-year Republican incumbent in a gerrymandered district was no joke: but we knew Donte was up to the task.
+We were right.

-Our contribution to Donte’s campaign will go a long way towards the implementation of a strong field program.
-These resources will allow Donte and his team to connect with more voters over the phones, in person, and through a strong social media presence.
+Our contribution to Donte’s campaign went a long way towards the implementation of a strong field program.
+Those resources allowed Donte and his team to connect with more voters over the phones, in person, and through a strong social media presence.

 About District 40

 Despite its historically Republican track-record, District 40 went for Hillary Clinton by eight points in 2016.
-Located just outside of Washington, this is a district that is ready for a change.
+Located just outside of Washington, Donte's impressive success proved that this is a district ready for a change.

-For years, Schuyler has been frustrated to watch Republicans in the Virginia House of Delegates undermine strong public education.
-Henrico County, which stands for excellent public schools, economic growth, and opportunities for all, currently has a delegate - Republican Jimmie Massie - who has argued for privatizing the education system.
-And despite wins by Democrats in Schuyler’s 72nd district in 2013 and 2016, Massie has consistently run unopposed.
+For years, Schuyler had been frustrated watching Republicans in the Virginia House of Delegates undermine strong public education.
+Henrico County, which stands for excellent public schools, economic growth, and opportunities for all, had a delegate - Republican Jimmie Massie - who had argued for privatizing the education system.
+And despite wins by Democrats in Schuyler’s 72nd district in 2013 and 2016, Massie had consistently run unopposed.
 So Schuyler decided to stand up.
 In his words: “Democracy thrives when citizens hear competing visions for governance and society, and so after the November election I decided it was time to run.”

 Schuyler grew up in a small town in Upstate New York where his mother emphasized the value of education.
 This belief, combined with his passion for citizenship and American history led him to the Henrico County public school system, where he has been a teacher for twelve years.
 He is a a father of three children and lives in the Lakeside neighborhood of Henrico County.